I tried having AI determine IAM role permissions via a "harness" using AgentCore integration with Step Functions

 Introduction

-At the time of writing, this harness integration is available in regions where the AgentCore harness preview is available (us-east-1, us-west-2, eu-central-1, ap-southeast-2).
+At the time of writing, this harness integration is available in regions where the AgentCore Harness preview is available (us-east-1, us-west-2, eu-central-1, ap-southeast-2).

-What is the AgentCore Harness
+What is AgentCore Harness

 The definition elements of the harness created this time are as follows.